NCRCounterpointAPI/APIGuide/Endpoints/GET_Item_Images.md

 #### Description
 Gets a list of available item image filenames for a given item.
 Note this does not get the images themselves, just a list of the available image filenames.
 To get a specific image, use the [/Item/Images/{filename}](GET_Item_ImageFilename.md) endpoint.

-- Requires API Key: Yes
+- Requires API Key: No
 - Requires System Administrator: No
-- Requires Counterpoint Registration option: Yes
+- Requires Counterpoint Registration option: No

 #### Sample Request